teamfinalmouse/xlat/README.md

    - (Provide any additional steps on how to initiate the measurement, e.g., software to launch, etc.)

 ### 2. Analyze Results:
    - For every click registered, results will be displayed on screen immediately.
-You'll find the latest latency measurements, as well as the average and the amount of registered clicks.
+You'll find the latest latency measurements, as well as both the average and standard deviation, along with the number of registered clicks.
+In addition, the data may be exported over a virtual COM port.

 ### 3. Resetting and Re-testing:
    - Use the "CLEAR" button to clear previous measurements and start over, or the "REBOOT" button if a re-initialization of the connected USB device is needed.